Retirement Stages 7®

 Retirement Stages 7® includes a “bailout” benefit.
 The bailout provision allows you to withdraw the entire contract value of the annuity, without a surrender charge or market value adjustment, if the renewal cap for the 1-year point-to-point S&P 500® Index falls below the contract's issue cap rate, which is is declared at contract issue and will not change during the life of the contract.
-No allocation to the S&P 500® index is required to receive the bailout protection.
+No allocation to the S&P 500® Index is required to receive the bailout protection.

-The 1-year point-to-point with cap strategy is crediting method whereby interest is credited annually based on the index return from one point in time to another, up to a maximum called the cap.
+The 1-year point-to-point with cap strategy is a crediting method whereby interest is credited annually based on the index return from one point in time to another, up to a maximum called the cap.

 After the first contract year, you can withdraw up to the greater of 10% of the last anniversary value of your account or required minimum distributions (RMDs) without surrender charges or market value adjustment (MVA).

-MVA is an adjustment to account for changes in the interest rate credited to the contract since inception that is applied to withdrawals and surrenders that exceed the 10% free withdrawal amount during the first 7 contract years.
+MVA is an adjustment to the account for changes in the interest rate credited to the contract since inception that is applied to withdrawals and surrenders that exceed the 10% free withdrawal amount during the first 7 contract years.
 The exceptions to paying the surrender charges for early withdrawal are: